-When the security is disposed of, the cumulative gain or loss previously recognized under "Unrealized gain or loss on AFS financial assets", is then recognized in profit or loss under "Interest and other income" account or under "Miscellaneous" in "General, administrative and selling expenses" account.
+When the security is disposed of, the cumulative gain or loss previously is recognized in profit or loss.
 Where the Group holds more than one investment in the same security, these are deemed to be disposed of on a first-in first-out basis.
-The losses arising from impairment of such investments are recognized in profit or loss under the under "Miscellaneous" in "General, administrative and selling expenses" account.
+The losses arising from impairment of such investments are recognized in profit or loss under "Miscellaneous" in "General, administrative and selling expenses" account.

-As of March 31, 2015 and December 31, 2014, AFS financial assets comprise of quoted equity securities.
+As of March 31, 2016 and December 31, 2015, AFS financial assets comprise of quoted equity securities.